 Setting clear guidelines is important in every aspect of business, particularly with your most valued audience – your employees.
 Managing expense and travel is no exception.
 And, with an average of 10% of a company's business budget devoted to employee expense and travel, this isn't a cost area you can afford to overlook.

 A formal expense policy provides employees with knowledge of what they can and cannot submit as reimbursable, while providing management with critical real-time visibility into budgets.
 Having this protocol in writing will cut down on expense report fraud, which is often unintentional, but can have big consequences.
-According to a 2016 report by Oversight Systems, 20% of employees claimed at least one noncompliant purchase per expense report, and 10% had at least one duplicate expense averaging more than $50.
+Oversight found that 37% of business travelers had at least one exception on their expense reports, and the typical company loses at least 5% of its annual revenue to fraud.

 Creating an employee expense reimbursement policy from scratch can be overwhelming but an expense policy template can help get you started.
 You can use our expense policy builder to create your own customizable expense policy template in just a few clicks.

 Consider the following when you start working on (or revising) your policy.

 1. Ditch the jargon: Write the policy to cover the basics, but don’t be afraid to revise it later.
 Make sure it’s easy to read and not bogged down by jargon.
 The easier a policy is to understand, the easier it is for your employees to follow on their next business trip.

 2. Keep it fair and sensible: Write your policy to guide behavior, but be flexible enough to adapt to local and international requirements— such as higher air travel fares in more remote locations and hotel room costs in more expensive cities.

 3. Invite participation: Before you implement your expense policy, ask team members to participate in the process.
 For example, if they help develop the policy they’ll see why it’s necessary and will be more likely to adhere to the rules, encouraging others to do the same.